 While Headwaters treats all types of addictions, here are the three most common substance abuse among high-profile individuals.

-According to The National Institute on Alcohol Abuse and Alcoholism, the physical effects of drinking too much alcohol does not always look the same for everyone.
+According to The National Institute on Alcohol Abuse and Alcoholism, the physical effects of drinking too much alcohol vary from individual to individual.
 Factors influencing a person’s response to alcohol include frequency of use, age, amount of alcohol consumed, family history, and present health status.

-While some people may handle a drink or two with little to no issues, others can experience a wide range of adverse reactions from drinking heavily, including:
+While some people may handle a drink or two without experiencing too many side effects, those that consume alcohol in large quantities frequently, may experience a wide range of adverse reactions from drinking heavily, including:

 - Mood and behavioral changes

 - Cardiac concerns, including heart attack and strokes